Rainymood/rainymood.github.io/_pages/start.md

 * [How to: Give better feedback with the SBI-framework]({% post_url 2024-01-11-how-to-give-feedback-with-the-sbi-framework %}): You'll need to give feedback to peers.
 Use this framework to structure your feedback and make it more effective.
 * [How to: Speed up your code]({% post_url 2024-01-11-how-to-speed-up-your-code %}): Slow code is part of the job.
 Use this framework to make your code faster.
 * [How to: Figure out what to do]({% post_url 2024-01-07-how-to-figure-out-what-to-do %}): Sometimes you just won't know what to do next.
 Use this framework to figure out what to do.
 * [How to: Report a screw-up without losing trust]({% post_url 2026-01-02-how-to-report-screw-ups-without-losing-trust %}): Inevitably you will screw up.
-What matters is how you deal with it and what you do that people will remember you by.
+What you say matters.
+Say the right thing.

 # System Design